JamesMedina7787/scope/readme.md

 #### Seinfeld elevator lobby was an exercise that we were assigned to teach us how to use the setTimeout function

 + I really enjoyed this assignment.
 It was simply a console output at first.
 We had just learn to do objects with javascript.
 I decided to make it into an entire story line.
 After I graduated I made it into a page.
 I added the elevator doors.
 Then the rug and the walls.
 Finally I put an API connection to Giphy.

+#### Pizza Delivery was an assignment that we did as we learned Jquery

++ The assignment was to make a pizza delivery form.
+The client enters details about they're pizza delivery.
+They are given a description of the order upon hitting the order button.
+I routed the end result to submit an object to another page.
+This page has a pizza on it.
+On the pizza was scattered pictures of the toppings that the client requested.
+It was incredibly challenging to keep the toppings spread out inside the perimeter of the pizza picture.
+I had to play with the CSS quite a bit to get a good and working result.

 ### Graduated on June 28th